fenago/ml-workshop/lab_guides/Lab_6.md

 learning solutions by allowing you to perform classifications using just input data.

-There are several ways to interact with a model, and the decision that\'s made between choosing one or the other depends on the nature of the user (the individuals that will be making use of the model on a regular basis).
-Machine learning projects can be accessed in different ways, some of which require the use of an API, an online or offline program (application), or a website.

-Moreover, once the channel is defined based on the preference or expertise of the users, it is important to code the connection between the final user and the model, which could be either a function or a class that deserializes the model and loads it, then performs the classification, and ultimately returns an output that is displayed again to the user.

 The following diagram displays the relationship built between the channel and the model, where the icon to the left represents the model, the one in the middle is the function or class (the intermediary)